Premiers issue wish list for federal throne speech

 On top of that, the federal government is giving provinces and territories $19 billion to help them cope with the fallout from the COVID-19 pandemic, including some $10 billion for health care.

-Legault and Ford argue that additional federal funding is needed to cope with the mushrooming costs of delivering health care beyond the financial burden imposed by the pandemic.
+Legault and Ford argued that added federal funding is needed to cope with the mushrooming costs of delivering health care beyond the financial burden imposed by the pandemic.

 The throne speech is expected to include three main priorities: measures to protect Canadians' health and avoid another national lockdown; economic supports to help keep Canadians financially afloat while the pandemic continues; and longer-term measures to eventually rebuild the economy.